-- (1) Publish and post a vacancy notice inviting all interested citizens of San Bernardino County to apply within 30 days.
-The notice shall be published and posted as follows: - a.
-Posted at the LAFCO staff office, on the LAFCO website, at the regular LAFCO hearing chamber and at the Board of Supervisors hearing chamber;
+(1) Publish and post a vacancy notice inviting all interested citizens of San Bernardino County to apply within 30 days.
+The notice shall be published, mailed, or posted as follows:

-- b.
-Any other location directed by the Commission; - c.
-Publish a Notice of Vacancy in newspapers of general circulation in the County and provide mailed Notice of Vacancy to all City Clerks, the Secretary to the Board of Directors of all Independent Special Districts and the Clerk of the Board of Supervisors; and, - d.
-Issue a press release for the purpose of further advertising the vacancy. - (2) The Executive Officer shall accept no application after the expiration of the 30 days, and shall forward all applications to the members of the Commission.
+- a.
+Posted at the LAFCO staff office, on the LAFCO website, at the regular LAFCO meeting chamber; - b.
+Mailed to Public Libraries; and - c.
+Publish a Notice of Vacancy in newspapers of general circulation in the County and provide mailed Notice of Vacancy to all clerks or secretaries of each local agency within the County. - (2) The Executive Officer shall accept no application after the expiration of the 30 days, and shall forward all applications to the members of the Commission.
 Only applications received by the Executive Officer may be considered for appointment.
 A review period of not less than 10 days shall follow the 30-day application period. - (3) The Commission may select a personnel committee from among its membership for the purpose of reviewing applications and bringing its recommendations to the full Commission. - (4) Pursuant to Government Code Section 56325 the Public and Alternate Public member candidate must receive an affirmative vote from at least one County member, one City member, and one Special District member for appointment to the position.
 Having met this threshold, the nominee receiving a majority of the votes cast will be appointed to the vacant position for either the unexpired or full term.